joapolarbear/cdmpp/README.md

 ### Download and unzip
 You can choose to use either the CPU part or the GPU part.
 See [Tenset Dataset](https://github.com/tlc-pack/tenset/blob/main/docs/get_started_with_cost_model_experiments.md) to download the dataset accordingly.
 Our profiled dataset for A100, V100 and P100 will be available at [DOI:10.6084/m9.figshare.24156084](https://figshare.com/articles/dataset/cdmpp-data/24156084)

-### An example for T4 GPU
+### An example of T4 GPU
-Here we show an example to download the dataset of NVDIA T4.
+Here we show an example of downloading the dataset of NVIDIA T4.
 1. Change directory to `<The root directory of cdmpp>/3rdparty/tenset/scripts/`
 2. Download
-  - You can download it from google drive with the link [dataset_gpu_v3.3.zip](https://drive.google.com/file/d/1jqHbmvXUrLPDCIqJIaPee_atsPc0ZFFK/view?usp=sharing)
+  - You can download it from Google Drive with the link [dataset_gpu_v3.3.zip](https://drive.google.com/file/d/1jqHbmvXUrLPDCIqJIaPee_atsPc0ZFFK/view?usp=sharing)
   - Or you can use the command line
     ```
     pip3 install gdown